LEADERSHIP TODAY IS ALL ABOUT LEADING CHANGE

 88% of change initiatives, business strategies, mergers and acquisitions fail to deliver what they set out to achieve.
 There are multiple reasons for this endemic failure, but they all boil down to one over-arching factor – leadership.

 Leadership is leading change.
 If you are not leading change, you are not leading anything, you are just managing the status quo.
-And as Covid has shown us, the status quo can be very short-lived.
+And as we have all learnt over the last few years, the status quo doesn’t last for very long.

 In the decades I have spent helping leaders to beat these odds and lead the delivery of successful and sustainable change, I have identified five key ‘truths’ about the subject.
 At first glance they may come across as ‘Blinding Glimpses of the Obvious’.
 They’re not.